by Salvador Cefalu, M.S., L.Ac.

 It is unclear why some people are symptomatic and others are not.
 Research to further understand CTE is still in the early stages and treatment involving pharmaceutical drugs to reduce the damaging effects of tau protein lesions in the brain are still being developed as well.

-There is Hope for CTE with Classical Chinese Medicine
+Hope for CTE with Classical Chinese Medicine

 Considering Western medicine is still in the process of Research and Development for the treatment of CTE, the time is now to open our minds and look beyond conventional medicine for immediate solutions.